CFarzaneh/MorningApp/README.md

-MorningApp
+#MorningApp
 Activate an app on first unlock of every morning!

+Please see LICENSE.txt.
 Use code as you wish but please provide attribution back to me.
-Thanks
+Thanks :)